kwaldenphd/facial-recognition/tech-deep-dive.md

 # Overview

-The Gender Shades project mentions a few types or big categories for facial recognition (face detection, classification, emotion detection, etc), and our readings for this week mention a number of specific systems.

 Our content for this week mentions different types of facial recognition technologies (face detection, classification, emotion detection, etc) as well as specific companies and products.
 Select a specific type of technology, company, or product, and do a deep dive using the question prompts below as a starting point.
 - Folks can also explore a benchmark image dataset used to train facial recognition models.